-I understand how 20 years of solo-managing all of the kids' appointments and other daytime commitments could sound a bit daunting.
-Let me ask you a question though: why does it have to be that way?
+It does sound a bit daunting.
+But, let me ask you a question though: why does it have to be that way?

 Don't get me wrong, there are definitely going to be times when the military takes priority.
 Since you're a new military spouse, I'm assuming your service member is pretty new at this, too.
 That likely means the military will win more often than not these days.
 Please know: it doesn't always have to be that way.